Trade (New Zealand)

 You can also search NZ History using keywords or search words.

-Tips: Te Ara and NZ History belong to the Ministry of Culture and Heritage, so information is well-researched and reliable.
-You can tell this from their web address — they have .govt meaning they are from government organisations.
-They are also New Zealand sites, so relevant for us.
+Tips: Te Ara and NZ History belong to the Ministry of Culture and Heritage, so the information is well-researched and reliable.
+Both sites have .govt in the web address, meaning it's from a government organisation.
+They're also New Zealand sites, so relevant for us.

 Trade agreements